Peterhouse, Cambridge: Chapel

 Viewed from the main entrance to Peterhouse on Trumpington Street, the altar end of the Chapel is the most immediately visible building.
 The Chapel was built in 1628 when the Master of the time Matthew Wren (Christopher Wren's uncle) demolished the college's original hostels.
 Previously the college had employed the adjacent Church of St Mary the Less as its chapel.
-The Chapel was consecrated on 17 March 1632 by Dr Francis White, Bishop of Ely.
+The Chapel was consecrated on 17 March 1632 by Francis White, Bishop of Ely.
 The building's style reflects the contemporary religious trend towards Arminianism.
 The Laudian Gothic style of the Chapel mixes Renaissance details but incorporated them into a traditional Gothic building.
 The Chapel's Renaissance architecture contains a Pietà altarpiece and a striking ceiling of golden suns.
 Its placement in the centre of one side of a court, between open colonnades is unusual, being copied for a single other college (Emmanuel) by Christopher Wren.
 The original stained glass was destroyed by Parliamentarians in 1643, with only the east window's crucifixion scene (based on Rubens's Le Coup de Lance) surviving.
 The current side windows are by Max Ainmiller, and were added in 1855.
 The cloisters on each side of the Chapel date from the 17th century.
 Their design was classicised in 1709, while an ornamental porch was removed in 1755.

 The Peterhouse Partbooks, music manuscripts from the early years of the Chapel, survive, and are one of the most important collections of Tudor and Jacobean church music.
-The Chapel Choir, one of the smallest in Cambridge, has recently attracted wider interest for its regular performances of this material, some of which has not been heard since the 16th century.
-The restoration of the 1763 John Snetzler organ in the Chapel was by Noel Mander.
+The Choir of Peterhouse has recently attracted wider interest for its regular performances of this material, some of which has not been heard since the 16th century, and have released a CD of music from the Caroline partbooks.
+The Organ in the Chapel was installed in 1765 John Snetzler.
+During the nineteenth and twentieth centuries, the Organ was expanded and renovated by Hill & Son (1893-94) and Noel Mander (1963).
+In 2023, the Organ underwent a substantial restoration and renovation project by Flentrop and Klais.
+This restoration uniquely provides two mechanical-action consoles: one 'historic' console intended to recreate the experience of playing Snetzler's original instrument; the other a contemporary console, to allow for the performance of a wider range of repertoire.

 The first person buried in the Chapel was Samuel Horne, a fellow of the college.
 Horne was probably chaplain.